cafe-trauma/documentation/starting_cafe.md

 When installing on your local machine, if you followed the above instructions, you will find the Tomcat directory at `/Library/Tomcat`.
 However, if IT has installed Tomcat, this may not be the case.
 You will need to find where $CATALINA_HOME points to.
 To do this, you can use `ps aux | grep catalina`.
 In my case, it was at `usr/share/tomcat`

-## Starting and Ssopping Tomcat
+## Starting and Stopping Tomcat

 To start and stop Tomcat locally, use `$CATALINA_HOME/bin/startup.sh` and `$CATALINA_HOME/bin/shutdown.sh` respectively.

 On an IT-provided server, use `sudo tomcat start` and `sudo tomcat stop`.
-If this does not work, contact an IT representetive.
+If this does not work, contact an IT representative.
 It is important that Tomcat be a service for configuring on-boot setup later.

 # Nginx

 When deploying locally, you need not use Nginx.
-The downside is that images will not work on your local deployment, but the website should otherwise be fully functional.
+The website should be mostly functional, however images will not work on your local deployment and there are some changes that will need to be made to `cafe-server/cafe/cafe/settings.py` and `cafe-server/cafe/questionnaire/rdf.py`, which will be discussed later.

 To install Nginx on a Red Hat system, first create the file `/etc/yum.repos.d/nginx.repo` and fill it in as below: